raphacosta/commodus-api/docs/installing/index.rst

 Requirements
 ============

-The gamification-engine requires an installed python distribution in version 3.x.
+The Commodus API requires an installed python distribution in version 3.x.
 It uses several language structures which are not supported in Python 2.x.
 Furthermore, the only currently supported persistence layer is PostgreSQL.
 Also the corresponding development packages are required (for Ubuntu/Debian: libpq-dev and python3-dev).

 Installation from PyPI
 ======================

-The gamification-engine is available as a python package.
+The commodus-api is available as a python package.
 You can install it by invoking

 .. highlight:: bash

 ::

-    $ pip install gamification-engine
+    $ pip install commodus-api
     $ gengine_quickstart mygengine
     $ cd mygengine